beatlabs/patron/docs/components/HTTPv2.md

 - metrics and distributed traces
 - profiling using the standard `net/http/pprof` package

-The [examples](../../examples) folder contains various use cases.
+The [example](../../examples) folder contains various use cases.

+The component create is then passed to the functional option of the Patron services, which replaces the default legacy HTTP handler with the new HTTP handler.

 ## httprouter

 The implementation provides the following:

-- file server route for helping us serving files
+- file server route for helping us serving files e.g. SPA
 - functional options to set up the handler e.g. live and readiness checks, middlewares, routes, compression, etc.

-The implementation automatically adds to every route provided our standard middlewares that handle:
+In the handler creation process are adding automatically to every route our standard middlewares that handle:

 - recovery from panics
 - configurable logging
 - tracing
 - metrics
 - compression